Croatia Road Trip [Epic 2023 Itinerary Planner + Map]

 - Split: Both Hotel Slavija and Hotel Prima Luce are highly-rated options in Split that offer parking and free internet.
 Keep in mind that there is no parking in Split’s Old Town.

-Best Hostels for a Road Trip in Croatia
+Best Hostels for a Road Trip Around Croatia

 Croatia is a great place to backpack through, and as such there are tons of amazing hostels to choose from.